What is Transformative Learning in the Humanities?

 Who is eligible to apply for the faculty seminars?

 CUNY faculty in the humanities, arts, and interpretive social sciences at all ranks, including adjunct faculty.
-Faculty must be teaching during the seminar (your students will be invited to participate as Mellon Student Scholars).
+Faculty must be teaching during the seminar (your students will be invited to participate as Mellon Scholars).
 Faculty of color and faculty committed to diversity and equity in education are encouraged to apply.

-If you don’t have a class, we’ll help you find undergraduate students to work with.
+If you are part-time faculty and don’t have a class, we’ll help you find undergraduate students to work with.
 In your application you can propose a lesson for a class at Freedom Prep, Undergraduate Peer Leaders, Homeschool Co-op 2020, or another organization.
 We will do everything possible for you to be able to apply and participate.
 This program and the humanities are about social equity, and we strive to live up to that and what it means to be human now in this moment.
 If there are adjuncts who are applying and who don’t know their course load for next year, and who don’t have students, the humanities are dexterous, and we will adapt.

 What is included in “interpretive social sciences”?